Unicorns don’t really exist. They’re myths, stories we tell our children.

 By losing focus on quality control of their core products, The Honest Company alienated the part of their audience that was concerned with safety and eco-friendliness.
 They decided to fix this by bringing research and development, as well as quality assurance, in-house.
 This meant that Alba and The Honest Company would have complete oversight on the manufacture of their products.
 “We do our own formulas in-house, and then we work with manufacturing partners to make it at scale,” Alba told the crowd at the Wall Street Journal’s Future of Everything Festival earlier this year.
 “That’s very differentiating compared to others in the marketplace, where they normally [rely] on a third party manufacturer to help co-create create the formulas.”

 Alba and Vlahos also slimmed down the company’s product line to focus specifically on their best sellers.

 “We have to drive good growth on a consistent basis, which means getting out of businesses we can’t win in,” CEO Nick Vlahos told the Wall Street Journal.
-That means doubling down on the diaper business that still drives about 75% of the company’s revenue, and focusing in on the baby and beauty product lines that drove so much of its early growth.
+That means doubling down on the diaper business that still drives about 75 percent of the company’s revenue, and focusing in on the baby and beauty product lines that drove so much of its early growth.
 The company announced plans to launch or relaunch more than 80 new products in those categories by the end of 2018.